Skip to content

 Wardrobes and Storage

-Wardrobes and built-in storage can take up a significant share of your budget.
-Basic laminate-finished wardrobes usually fall between ₹700–1,200 per sq. ft.
-A single bedroom’s wardrobe might cost ₹50,000–80,000, based on size.
-Multiply that by two or three bedrooms, and you see how quickly it adds up.
-Custom internal layouts, better materials, sliding doors, or loft storage will all increase costs.
+Wardrobes and built-in storage affect your budget significantly.
+Basic laminate wardrobes normally fall between ₹700–1,200 per sq. ft.
+A single bedroom’s wardrobe can cost ₹50,000–80,000, as per the size.
+When you multiply that by two or three bedrooms, you see how quickly it adds up.

-Smart planning, like standardising wardrobe modules or using simple finishes, assists optimise storage avoiding to inflate the cost of your home interior design.
+You can standardise wardrobe modules or use simple finishes.
+It optimises storage and avoids inflating the cost of your home interior design.

 Painting and Finishes

-Painting may seem small, but it matters for the final look and the entire feel of your home interiors.
-Basic emulsion paint for an apartment starts around ₹20–25 per square foot, translating to ₹30,000-50,000 for a 1,000 sq. ft. apartment.
+Basic emulsion paint for an apartment starts around ₹20–25 per square foot, and it ranges up to ₹30,000-50,000 for a 1,000 sq. ft. apartment.
+If you like textured finishes, premium paints, or wallpaper features, the cost increases exponentially.

 How to Get the Best Value with a ₹10 Lakh Budget?